markspan/EventExchanger/README.md

 C-Sharp code to communicate with the hardware the University of Groningen, faculty of Behaviour ans Social Sciences, department of Research Support developed.

-Code Written by Eise Hoekstra and Mark SPan, Maintained by Mark Span
+Code Written by Eise Hoekstra and Mark M. Span, Maintained by Mark M. Span

 ## Usage: